xwipeoutx/hololens-workshop/1-hello-world/2-unity-overview.md

 ### Play!

-Press Play and see your rendered scene in the Unity Player.
+Press `Play` and see your rendered scene in the Unity Player.

 You'll note there's no input or anything - we won't go in to that now, as HoloLens does it for us very simply.

+### Stop!

+This deserves a section on its own - don't forget to hit the `Play` button again when you're done looking.

+Any changes made to the scene while in `Play` mode is _not_ persisted when you exit playmode.
+This can be a very painful lesson to learn!

 ### Components